 To get involved with the Hastings Vine Squad, which lops invasive vines off public trees November-March, email vinesquad@hohny.gov.
 When you join a lop, you will get instruction on how to manage invasive vines on your own property.
 Not all vines are invasive!
 Some are native and need to be respected.
 It's a lot of fun and a great wintertime activity.

 The Village deer exclosure in Hillside Woods is complete, and will protect 30 acres of the woods from deer.
 "S" gates allow people and dogs to walk through at trail intersections.
-Bartlett Tree Company has been hired to manage the large invasive plant communities.
+A commercial company has been hired to manage the large invasive plant communities.
 Over the next several years, we will be able to watch ecosystem diversity return to this section of the woods through tree regeneration and replantings.
 New to the project?
 Read the founding study here.

 Many people expressed concerns that exclosing the deer will impact their properties.
 The exclosure is actually only 10% of the contiguously forested area - 100 acres of Hillside Woods and Park and 200 acres owned by Children's Village (calculated excluding open areas and buildings).